What to Expect for a Euthanasia Visit

 Once he is calm and pain-free, the doctor gives the euthanasia solution.
 This is literally an overdose of an anesthetic agent, so it will cause him to continue to get comfy and sleepy until he goes under general anesthesia, then passes away essentially in his sleep.
 Unfortunately, I don’t think there is anything we can do to make this process easy on you as his family, but we can certainly make it easy and stress-free for your beloved pet.

+A Gentle Goodbye offers our own aqua-cremation (water-based cremation), where your pet stays with our team throughout the entire process.
 If you would like us to assist with your beloved pet’s aftercare, the doctor will take your pet right with her when she leaves your home.
 If your dog is more than 40 lbs, we typically ask for assistance to help move him to the doctor’s car.
 The doctor brings a cot-type stretcher with her, and a cozy blanket to ensure we are able to do this in a dignified and respectful manner.

 You also have the option of arranging for aftercare or burial on your own, in which case we would leave your dear pet with you.